danpadcz/optee-rpi3-attack/README.md

 Then simply call `optee_example_hello_world` and you'll hopefully see the new output string you determined when building the TA!
 If you used the pre-built option, you'll see "Attack succeeded!".

 A common issue is that the kernel panics instead of running the attack.
 Simply reboot the Raspberry and re-do step 4 again.
 This should be enough to fix the panic.

+If the issue persists, run the `xtest` test suite on the OP-TEE system.
+If there are some failing tests, please try doing a new and clean build of OP-TEE.